simov/markdown-viewer/README.md

 Convert emoji :shortnames: into EmojiOne images:

-- Emoji shortnames like: `:sparkles:` will be converted to :sparkles: using EmojiOne images.
+- Emoji shortnames like `:smile:` will be converted to :smile: using EmojiOne images.
-- Currently unicode symbols like `✨` and ASCII emoji like `:D` are not supported.
+- Currently unicode symbols like `😄` and ASCII emoji like `:D` are not supported.

 ## MathJax